 B.S. degree program in Chemical Engineering In their senior year, students must complete a senior research project in CENG 416.

 CHEMICAL ENGINEERING, B.S.

-Number of courses 18 term courses beyond prereqs (incl senior req)
+Number of courses 20 courses, totaling 19 credits, beyond prereqs (incl senior req)

 Distribution of courses 3 addtl electives in engineering